Special Instructions for applying to the MIT Biology Graduate Program

 • The GRE General Test is required of all applicants.
 Please plan to take the exam with enough time to have the scores submitted before the deadline.
 You are encouraged to take your GRE before December.
 Students who must take them in December should make note in their applications stating when the official scores will arrive.
 The GRE Subject Exam is not required but scores may be submitted.
 The MIT code is 3514, the departmental code is 0203.
 Scores are sent directly by the Educational Testing Service.

 • Additional Requirements for International Students English language proficiency test scores are required of all applicants whose primary language is not English.
 Test scores must be from within the past two years.
 Registration information is available at ielts.org IELTS: Minimum score required: 6; most applicants should have scores of 7 or higher.
-Please Note: While we will not reject a TOEFL test score, we strongly prefer the IELTS.

 • CVs can be included in your online application.